 For the French interview, I was given a poem in English 20 minutes beforehand and told to read, annotate, and think about it.

-The French interview started with a detailed 10-15 min discussion of the poem – they were keen to see what i made of some of the more ambiguous metaphors, and gave me hints when i hadn’t been able to form conclusions by myself, to see how i was able to work with new ideas.
+The French interview started with a detailed 10-15-minute discussion of the poem – they were keen to see what I made of some of the more ambiguous metaphors, and gave me hints when I hadn’t been able to form conclusions by myself, to see how I was able to work with new ideas.
 They asked me about any messages the poem might convey, then the conversation drifted briefly to what I had read in French, and if there were any links between that and the poem in front of me.

-The Classics interview was much more focused on my personal statement, and discussion often revolved around the implications of a given text for its contemporary audience/readers.
+The Classics interview was much more focused on my personal statement, and the discussion often revolved around the implications of a given text for its contemporary audience/readers.
 They asked me to draw comparisons between quite different plays and texts of different genres to see what connections I was able to make.
-Then, if i remember correctly, the discussion moved on to the nature of different genres in general, what are the aims of tragedy etc.
+Then, if I remember correctly, the discussion moved on to the nature of different genres in general, what the aims of tragedy are, etc.

 I hoped I might get a poem to translate and analyse for the Classics interview too, as that’s where my strengths lay (and I knew that some colleges did this), but instead it was very much focused on things I had already read.

-No real curve ball questions, but a friend of mine did get asked to describe the Colosseum as his first question!
+There were no real curveball questions, but a friend of mine did get asked to describe the Colosseum as his first question!

 I tried to cover all bases – reading poems, literature in the original language, going over the texts in my personal statement, listening to French radio, even relevant newspaper articles and general current affairs.